-The squid ink buns come from my friend Kristy of MyFoodMonger.com, my favourite South African food blog.
+The squid ink buns come from my friend Kristy of MyFoodMonger.com (sadly no longer in existence).
 She was inspired to make this exquisite recipe after eating a similar burger in Portugal last year.
 The buns are easy to make with a beautiful soft almost cake-like texture, and the squid ink doesn’t impart much flavour apart from a little saltiness.
 You could quite easily make a beef burger with them, which I have every intention of doing as soon as possible.

 The salmon burger is a recipe of mine, which I developed for Breville, and has a zingy Asian flavour that pairs beautifully with a good handful of dressed crunchy greens.
 I slathered on wasabi mayo to make it all the more delicious and burger-like.

 As with all burgers I insist on the bun being toasted.
 I buttered it first and then seared it on my Breville Health Smart Grill.
 I then cooked the salmon burgers on the same appliance which is super easy to do as the non-stick griddle has a top and bottom heating component.
 The base is slanted so any excess fat drips off into a capture tray, and you can cook 4 large burgers at once.

 To make wasabi flavoured mayonnaise, simply add about two teaspoons of wasabi paste – depending on how hot you like it, to eight tablespoons of your favourite mayonnaise.

 Recipe – makes 3 – 4 burgers (depending on size)